lojikil/pastiche-npm-public/presentation.md

 ---

-# What can go wrong
+# what can go wrong

 - everyone speels thinks gud
 - no one every mistypes anything